Sweden · audience itinerary

 - Morning~180 minThe Royal Palacelandmark

-The official residence of the Swedish monarch.
-Explore the Royal Apartments, the Treasury, and the Tre Kronor Museum, which details the palace's history.
-Don't miss the daily Changing of the Guard ceremony.
+Explore the official residence of the Swedish monarch, one of the largest palaces in Europe.
+Discover the Royal Apartments, the Treasury, the Tre Kronor Museum, and witness the daily Changing of the Guard ceremony.

-- Arrive by 11:30 AM for the Changing of the Guard (check schedule for exact times).
+- Arrive by 11:30 AM for the Changing of the Guard.

 - Allow ample time to explore all levels of the ship.

-Enjoy a relaxed evening stroll on this green island, home to many of Stockholm's top attractions.
-It's a beautiful area with walking paths and scenic views, perfect for unwinding after a day of sightseeing.
+Enjoy a leisurely stroll through this beautiful island, home to many of Stockholm's attractions.
+It's a green oasis perfect for unwinding after a day of sightseeing, with lovely waterfront paths.

 - Morning~120 minVikingaliv (Viking Museum)museum